 Applicants are strongly encouraged to communicate with potential CNU research advisors listed in the graduate program prior to the admissions process.
-It is important to identify a research mentor and anticipated area of research prior to beginning the program.
-Formal research laboratory rotations with faculty members will be implemented after your admission.
-Onsite interviews are also provided to enable applicants to familiarize themselves with CNU faculty and their research areas.
+It is important to identify a research mentor and anticipated area of research prior to beginning the

 Deadlines

 The deadline to submit an application for Fall enrollment will be May 1st of the same year.
 All supporting documents must be received prior to May 1st for a Fall enrollment and official transcripts must be received by September 30th of the same year.
 The online application must be fully completed to be accepted.